Skip to Content

 Junction of Duxton Hill and Tanjong Pagar road

 I was grabbing some food along Tanjong Pagar when this lovely blue and white mural caught my eye.
 Painted in late 2021, Ikan Todak is a mural by Tobyato that showcases the old legend of how Redhill got its name – swordfish were attacking Singapore’s shores and killing Singaporeans until a boy suggested using deploying banana tree stems to trap them.
-That swordfish battle apparently happened here in Tanjong Pagar, which is why this mural is here in Duxton HIll.
+That swordfish battle apparently happened here in Tanjong Pagar, which is why this mural is here in Duxton Hill.

 FYI if you’re not familiar with how the Redhill story ends, the Raja (King) was jealous of his successful plan and ordered his death, and when the boy was stabbed, his blood turned the entire hill red, hence the name Redhill or Bukit Merah.